Cuba City, Wisconsin: Geography

 Cuba City is located at (42.605874, -90.430274).

-According to the United States Census Bureau, the city has a total area of 1.08 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.08 sqmi, all land.
 Most of the city lies in Grant County, with only a small portion in Lafayette County.

 The community is located on State Highway 80.

 Education

 Cuba City is notable in terms of education because of its high school, Cuba City High School.
 Though the school is small in terms of attendance (250-300 students), it stands out in its academic and athletic performance.
 In 2007, it won a National Blue Ribbon Award from the National Blue Ribbon Schools Program.
 The Cuba City Varsity Women's Basketball team has qualified for and won the Wisconsin Interscholastic Athletic Association's state basketball tournament more times than any other team since the tournament began in 1976.
 Though its Women's Basketball team is its most successful, its Wrestling team and Track & Field team has also been somewhat successful at the state level.

 Students that attend Cuba City High School matriculate from Cuba City Middle School, St. Rose of Lima Catholic School in Cuba City (serving grades K-8), and Immaculate Conception in Kieler, Wisconsin (serving grades 4-8).

 Cuba City Elementary School (serving grades K-5) and Cuba City Middle School (serving grades 6-8) are located in the same building just north of the High School.
 As the building housing the schools is a circle, it is often affectionately called "The Round School".